 When asked what advice he would have for others considering PrTMS treatment, Bobby shared “It is a commitment.
 I do think it’s worth preparing yourself for a journey.
 It’s not a long one, but if you’re all in, you’re better off.”

-Galler Rimm Behavioral Health Services offers this powerful new therapy at their Center for Peak Brain Performance.
+Galler Rimm Behavioral Health Services offers this powerful new therapy at their Brain Waves Maui.

 1 National Center for PTSD https://pueblo.g